Before you make an application

 Processing your application

 Once we have received your completed application, we obtain reports from Police and Regional Public Health.
 We approve your application if no objection is received.
-If objections are received, the file is sent to the Liquor Licensing Authority, and your application may require a hearing.
+If objections are received your application may require a hearing.

 How long will it take?

-For a Variation Certificate, it will take four to six weeks for uncontested applications.
-If the application is contested, the applications become subject to the Liquor Licensing Authority schedule.
+For a variation , it will take at least six weeks for uncontested applications.
+If the application is contested it will take considerably longer.

 How much does it cost?

-Look up fees and charges to see what your licence may cost.
+Look up our fees framework (PDF 43Kb) to see what your licence may cost.